Majithia Application for claiming the dues and benefits of the Majithia Award for newspaper employees. Online drafting of then Majithia application.

 Sr No. Salary period Salary paid Salary as per Majithia Award Difference/ Dues

 Total Total dues

-10. That the management be also restrained from victimizing the employee during the pendency of the present claim as contemplated under Section 16 of the said Act as there is a complete restriction on the action of the management .
-The said provision of law is reproduced here under for ready reference:
+10. That the management is also restrained from victimizing the employee during the pendency of the present claim as contemplated under Section 16 of the said Act as there is a complete restriction on the action of the management.
+The said provision of law is reproduced hereunder for ready reference:

 16-A. Employer not to dismiss, discharge, etc., newspaper employee.- No employer in relation to a newspaper establishment shall, by reason of his liability for payment of wages to newspaper employees at the rates specified in an order of the Central Government under Sec.
 12 or under Sec.
 12 read with Sec.
 13-AA or Sec.
 13-DD, dismiss, discharge or retrench any newspaper employee.

-11. It is therefore prayed that the management named above be directed to pay the dues as detailed above failing which a recovery certificate be issued in favour of the claimant.
+11. It is therefore prayed that the management named above be directed to pay the dues as detailed above failing which a recovery certificate be issued in favor of the claimant.

 - Consumer Courts Delhi